nakalissi/viewerjs/README.md

 Specify the visibility of the title (the current image's name and dimensions).

 > The name comes from the `alt` attribute of an image element or the image name parsed from URL.
+> The file name could also be set in title img attribute

 ### toolbar